Neutone/neutone_sdk/README.md

 We provide several models in the [examples](https://github.com/QosmoInc/neutone-sdk/blob/main/examples) directory.
 We will go through one of the simplest models, a distortion model, to illustrate.

 Assume we have the following PyTorch model.
 Parameters will be covered later on, we will focus on the inputs and outputs for now.
-Assume this model receives a Tensor of shape `(2, num_samples)` as an input where `num_samples` is a parameter that can be specified.
+Assume this model receives a Tensor of shape `(2, buffer_size)` as an input where `buffer_size` is a parameter that can be specified.

 ```python
 class ClipperModel(nn.Module):